aliyeffali7/aliyeffali7/README.md

 - 👋 Hi, I’m @aliyeffali7
-- 👀 I’m interested in django web developmen tech
+- 👀 I’m interested in cyber security/web security
-- 🌱 I’m currently learning python language and django framework
+- 🌱 I’m currently learning cyber security and pantesting
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...